 The Scottish Highlands and Islands are renowned for changeable weather and even in the summer months we are likely to experience some wet and windy weather conditions on tours.
 As such we always recommend a light waterproof jacket for all tours and decent footwear that you do not mind getting a little bit muddy or wet.

 You may be aware that Armadale Castle and estate has been sold (January 2026) by the Clan Donald Trust to a private family.
-While future access to the Museum of the Isles and Armadale Castle ruins remains unclear at the moment, in the event we are unable to visit we would spend the afternoon exploring Clan Donald lands around the Sleat peninsula.
+While future access to the Museum of the Isles and Armadale Castle ruins remains a little unclear (they are still advertising entry for the 2026 season), in the event that we are unable to visit we would spend the afternoon exploring Clan Donald lands around the Sleat peninsula.